andreydani/rabbitMQtest/README.md

 This is simple messaging test for RabbitMQ.

+## consumer.py
+This script waits for messages.

+## producer.py
-consumer.py waits for messages producer.py sends one message and leaves.
+This script sends one message and leaves.

 Requirements: